Baby steps into the investment universe - Analytical; Part 2 of 3

 Foundation level learning goals

-You can move to the Intermediate level when you are able to go through Annual Reports and understand the financial statements and see whether the Chairman Statements and/or Management, Discussions, and Analysis is a public relations exercise or they actually provide information for you to analyze the company's performance.
+You can move to the Intermediate level when you can to go through Annual Reports and understand the financial statements.
+You then see whether the Chairman Statements and/or Management, Discussions, and Analysis is a public relations exercise or they provide information for you to analyze the company's performance.

 Intermediate Level learning goals

-You are ready to move to the Advanced level when you can identify undervalued companies using multiples as well as assess whether the company is able to sustain its performance over the next couple of years.
+You are ready to move to the Advanced level when you can identify undervalued companies using multiples as well as assess whether the company can sustain its performance over the next couple of years.

 Advance level learning goals